Tobe01/TodoApp/README.md

-The repository contains source codes for my personal portfolio website.
+This repository contains source codes for my personal portfolio website.